My Cart

 Only use 40 Vol if the hair is ultra, ultra resistant to bleaching.

-You can’t get platinum blonde hair just by bleaching.
-Bleach removes pigments from hair, but to get to a nice blonde, you do need to use a toner.
+Bleach removes pigments from hair, but to get to a nice blonde, you do need to use some purple shampoo and also a toner.

 WATCH VIDEO TO SEE A DARK REGROWTH BLEACHED & TONED WITH PEARL BLONDE 10V: